-It started at work when my boss sprung on us they’ve decided they want us to be available to work online for an hour in the evening when we’re at home.
-After we’ve already left work.
+It started at work when my boss sprung on me she’d decided she wanted me to be available to work online in the evening while I’m at home.
+After I’ve already left work.

 At first when she was talking about all this I was just taking notes, trying not to give in to any knee-jerk reactions.
-Even though I could very strongly sense Jeff’s reactions as if he was pinching me.
+(Even though I could very strongly sense my husband Jeff’s reactions as if he was pinching me).

-It wasn’t until all this faff about whether we’d start tonight or not, until after I left work, that I began to think this wasn’t fair.
+It wasn’t until all this faff about whether we’d start tonight or not, that I began to think this wasn’t fair.
 And of course, I felt guilty in thinking that.

 But it wasn’t in our contract.
 And I really didn’t want to bring work home.